Expressions & Formulas

 Function Description Example

-IF(condition, true_val, false_val) Returns one of two values based on a condition IF(AMOUNT > 100, "High", "Low")
+IF(condition, true_val, false_val) Returns one of two values based on a condition IF({Amount} > 100, "High", "Low")

-HASVALUE(column) Returns TRUE if the column has a valid, non-empty value HASVALUE(BIRTH_DATE)
+HASVALUE(column) Returns TRUE if the column has a valid, non-empty value HASVALUE({Birth date})

 Math Functions